 What happens to expired names ?

-Registered owners of names are sent email warning them that their
+Registrants of names are sent email warning them that their

 name registration is about to expire, and detailing how to renew the name.